Hyrrokkin User Guide

 if frequencies[word] >= self.properties["threshold"]:

-return {"data_out": table}
+return {"data_out": output}

 else: